"How do I do raised buttonhole stitch?" was a question I recently received by e-mail from a lady called Lynn.

 Continue in the same manner, working around the "spokes" of your flower, creating a buttonhole stitch over each spoke.

 You may find it easier to turn your fabric as you go.
 I didn't want to confuse you by taking the photos from different directions.

 Remember to pull the stitch gently to snug it up around the center.

-For your information I am using a space-dyed perle 8 thread for this demonstration flower.
+For your information I am using a hand-dyed perle 8 thread for this demonstration flower.

-Fig 4 begins to show the circular flower appearing in the center.
+Fig 4 shows the circular flower appearing in the center.

 After you complete the first circuit of the cross stitch threads, continue around and around, packing in your buttonhole stitches carefully.